piscolomo/rescata/README.md

   end
 end

-# both methods will rescued
+# both methods will be rescued
 puts User.new.operation
 #=> "is happening a problem"